Dave's Travel Pages

 These travel tips will help you avoid scams, let you know which areas to avoid at night, and inform you as to different scenarios where you should pay extra attention.

-To be fair, you can apply them to any big city.
+To be fair, these are normal precautions you can apply to everyday life in any major city.

 1. Be aware of pickpockets on the metro.
 If you have a backpack, hold it in front of you rather than on your back.